JayBauer/EliteDigitalBase/README.md

-# FoundationPress

-This is a starter-theme for WordPress based on Foundation 6, the most advanced responsive (mobile-first) framework in the world.
-The purpose of FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
-FoundationPress is meant to be a starting point, not the final product.

-This theme has been modified by Jay Bauer for Elite Digital, for use as a base theme on all Foundation-based projects.
+# Wordpress + Foundation = FoundationPress, get at it fellas

+This is a starter-theme for WordPress based on Foundation 6, originally created by Ole Fredrick but modified (legally) under the MIT Licence for use at Elite Digital.
+All y'all can do what you please with it.

 ## Requirements